Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

 \subsection{Sensitivity Analysis of Mean Received Energy}

-Fig. \ref{fig:8} summarizes the normalized sensitivities $S_{\chi}$ (as defined in \eqref{eq: S_X}) of the mean received energy $\bar{E}$ with respect to various parameters: transmit power $P_{t}$, pulse width $\tau_{p}$ antenna diameter ($\mathrm{D}$), pointing jitter $\sigma_{\theta}$, mean slant range $\bar{R}$, mean atmospheric attenuation $\mu_{A}$, and attenuation variance $\sigma_{A}^{2}$.
-Analytic sensitivities (blue bars) are compared with finite-difference estimates obtained from MC simulations (red bars).
-Positive values indicate that increasing the parameter increases $\bar{E}$; while negative values denote the opposite.
-The results reveal that $\bar{E}$ is most strongly sensitive to slant range, with $S_{\bar{R}}$$\approx-2$, indicating that a 1\% increase in range yields a 2\,\% decrease in mean energy.
-Transmit power, pulse width, and antenna diameter each exhibit sensitivities near +1, reflecting their directly proportional influences.
-In contrast, pointing jitter, mean attenuation, and attenuation variance have relatively small effects under the considered conditions, indicating that improvements in these parameters yield only marginal energy gains.
-The close agreement between analytic and simulation results across all parameters validates the theoretical sensitivity expressions and provides actionable guidance: for maximal impact on engagement performance, resources should be directed toward reducing range (e.g., by deploying closer interceptors) and increasing aperture size or transmit power, rather than pursuing marginal improvements in jitter or atmospheric compensation.
+Fig.~\ref{fig:8} summarizes the normalized sensitivities \(S_{\chi}\) (as defined in \eqref{eq: S_X}) of the mean received energy \(\bar{E}\) with respect to the main system and channel parameters: transmit power \(P_t\), pulse width \(\tau_p\), antenna diameter \(D\), pointing jitter \(\sigma_\theta\), mean slant range \(\bar{R}\), mean atmospheric attenuation \(\mu_A\), and attenuation variance \(\sigma_A^2\).
+Analytic sensitivities are compared with finite-difference estimates obtained from Monte Carlo simulations.
+Positive values indicate that increasing the parameter results in an increase in \(\bar{E}\), while negative values indicate the opposite.
+The results show that \(\bar{E}\) is most strongly sensitive to slant range, with \(S_{\bar{R}}\approx -2\), indicating that a 1\% increase in range produces an approximately 2\% decrease in mean energy.
+Transmit power, pulse width, and antenna diameter exhibit positive sensitivities close to \(+1\) at the baseline operating point, reflecting their strong direct influence on the link budget.
+By contrast, pointing jitter, mean atmospheric attenuation, and attenuation variance have smaller effects in the evaluated regime.
+The close agreement between the analytical and Monte Carlo sensitivity estimates supports the internal consistency of the theoretical sensitivity expressions and provides a useful ranking of the dominant design levers at the baseline operating point.
+Within this baseline setting, the largest gains are obtained by reducing range and by increasing either aperture size or transmit power, whereas incremental improvements in jitter or atmospheric compensation provide comparatively smaller benefits.